 The analysis of the O3 control losses has been made using two independent software frameworks whose results have been compared: they have been found in good agreement, in particular for the dominant control loss categories.
 With the experience gained during O3, the goals for O4 are to improve the monitoring of the control losses and to reduce the latency of their analysis.
-A software framework similar to the Data Quality Reports (DQR) [19, 65, 66] used to vet in real time the gravitational-wave transient candidates that are significant enough to trigger a public alert is under development.
-In this analogy, the DQR GW signal candidates are replaced by the control losses.
-And the set of checks ran in parallel to assess the quality of the data around a GW candidate becomes the various hypothesis that are tested for each control loss.
-This improved tool should be available in the coming months, during the commissioning phase of the new double-recycled Advanced Virgo detector and the associated noise hunting activities to improve the overall sensitivity of the instrument.
+A software framework similar to the Data Quality Reports (DQR) [19, 65, 66] used to vet in real time the gravitational-wave transient candidates that are significant enough to trigger a public alert is under development:here control losses play the role of GW event candidates and the set of checks run to assess the data quality is replaced by the test of the various hypotheses for control loss.
+This upgraded tool will be available to improve the overall performance of the instrument during the commissioning phase and associated noise-hunting for the new, double-recycled Advanced Virgo interferometer.